corford/ansible-rabbitmq/README.md

-# rabbitmq
+# Ansible Role: RabbitMq
-Ansible role for rabbitmq

-Note: no vhost or user setup is done, role assumes this will be performed later with a play task and the rmq management /api/definitions API endpoint (see: https://www.rabbitmq.com/management.html)
+Ansible rabbitmq role (note: no vhost or user setup is done, role assumes this will be performed later e.g. with a play task that calls the rmq management /api/definitions endpoint - see: https://www.rabbitmq.com/management.html)

+## Dependencies

+None.

+## License

+MIT / BSD